tthorntone/AdNauseam-Wiki/Developer-FAQ.md

   * The DNT header will be sent for ALL outgoing requests (traffic.js)
   * First-party incoming cookies from sites on DNT list are allowed (core.js)
-  * Third-party incoming cookies from sites on DNT list are allowed (core.js) (pending)
+  * Third-party incoming cookies from sites on DNT list are allowed (core.js)

 -----------